Joan Elan: First years in America

 Paramount launched a full publicity campaign around the three girls, with photo-ops, including the cover of Life magazine.
 Press releases acknowledged that Joan was the eldest of the trio, but shaved two years off her real age and falsely claimed none of the actresses had professional experience, though Pacific Stars & Stripes soon reported Joan's prior work.
 One interviewer described Joan as having "blue-green, slanted eyes" and "brown hair... close cropped like a boy's", while another reviewer said she "looks like a sophisticated pixie".
 A film editor at Paramount was less impressed, praising actresses Dalton and Bromiley, while saying "...but the third one is hard to dig".

 For the film's world premiere on March 20, 1953, Joan Elan and other stars were flown to Seoul, South Korea, where the showing was jointly sponsored by the Department of Defense and the USO.
 Joan Elan and co-stars Audrey Dalton and Don Taylor, along with other Paramount contract players, put on a skit for the troops.

 Despite its title, reviewers found The Girls of Pleasure Island to be innocent family fare.
 Reviews for Joan's work were more focused on the character than the performance, but she drew no negative comments.
 The picture was successful, but not overwhelmingly so, especially considering the long press campaign.
 It did not lead immediately into other film roles for Joan; columnists noted the contrast with her co-star Audrey Dalton.
 Joan herself may have had some reservations about continuing to work in America, for she enrolled as a voter for the first time in late 1953 at her parents residence at Tilford in Surrey, a status she would maintain for the next few years.

+On September 15, 1955, she was one of eight women who tested for the role of Princess Aouda in Around the World in 80 Days (1956).